Eating disorder recovery quotes for loved ones

 Even if you tell us we’re beautiful twenty times a day — we won’t believe it.
-Your compliments about our appearance won’t change our insecurities or help our disordered thoughts.
-Even when well meaning a seemingly positive compliment can be fuel for the eating disorder.
+Compliments about our appearance won’t change our insecurities or help our disordered thoughts.
+Even when well-meaning a seemingly positive compliment can be fuel for the eating disorder.
 Try complimenting us on who we are instead (kind, funny, smart…)

 “No matter how much you compliment someone with an ED, they will not view